The English Borsetter Collie is a hybrid dog that has been around for several decades.

 Thanks to their high energy levels, they are not going to be suitable for apartment living.

-Instead, they will undoubtedly be better when they are able to get into a yard whenever they want and to run around to burn off some of that energy.
+Instead, they will undoubtedly be better when they can get into a yard whenever they want and to run around to burn off some of that energy.

 English Borsetter Collie Health and Conditions

-The English Borsetter Collie is actually a rather healthy breed of dog compared to many others out there, but they can still be prone to developing a number of different health conditions throughout their life.
+The English Borsetter Collie is a rather healthy breed of dog compared to many others out there, but they can still be prone to developing some different health conditions throughout their life.

 If you are buying a puppy, then it will always be advisable to talk to the breeder and get confirmation that the parents have been checked over by a vet.